jouros/Hashivault/README.md

 type                service
 ```

-Time was 17:09 and expire time 17:24, so I'll still have about 15 minutes to wait until Token renewal case.
+Time was 17:09 and expire time 17:24, so I'll still have about 15 minutes to wait until Token renewal case, time to make some coffee...

 Now 2h was used and token TTL is over, but there was renew period for 6h so lets renew remote token:
 ```text